Pranto-Nondi/Adventure-Academy-Client/README.md

-# CampSnap Photography Site
+# Adventure Summer Camp Academy Site

-This Website is a Summer Camp Photography school  website with client and server-side implementation using MongoDB as the database.
+This Website is a Adventure Summer Camp Academy  website with client and server-side implementation using MongoDB as the database.

 ## Live Link